 Thanks to batteries, people can enjoy various items that make life easier or more enjoyable.
 Even though it seems like a new invention, history shows its roots in the ancient past.

 With modern SMF Technology (sealed maintenance-free battery design), topping up fluid levels has become a thing of the past.
-Since the first lead-acid battery in 1859, invented by French physician Gaston Planté, they were designed to require maintenance.
+However, since the first lead-acid battery in 1859 invented by French physician Gaston Planté, they were designed to require maintenance.
 In this “day and age”, most batteries require no maintenance, but the engineering needs to be of a high degree for the technology to be effective.

 Why is a BMW battery registration necessary?
-If you completed a new car battery installation, it’s vitally important that you register/reprogram/reset the change with the vehicle’s computer system to let it know it’s a new battery and to erase its old charging pattern memory clean.
-This is because the more modern models of BMW now have an incredibly sophisticated electrical system.
-They are fitted with IBS (Intelligent Battery Sensors), which tailors the charging process to the battery’s type and age.
+After completing a new car battery installation, it’s vitally important that you register/reprogram/reset the change in the vehicle’s computer system to let it know it’s a new battery and erase its old charging pattern memory clean.
+The reason behind this is that the more modern models of BMW now have an incredibly sophisticated electrical system fitted with IBS (Intelligent Battery Sensors), which tailors the charging process to the battery’s type and age.

 We recently received a Toyota Prius auxiliary battery replacement inquiry in North Sydney from a gentleman named James.
-The great thing is that he had carried out some online research beforehand concerning the correct car battery specified for a Toyota Prius.
-We were quite impressed that he had taken the initiative to ensure he purchased the battery specified for his vehicle.
-The fact is, it is vitally important that only Absorbed Glass Mat (AGM) batteries are used for this particular type of vehicle.
+The great thing is that he had done online research beforehand concerning the correct car battery specified for a Toyota Prius.
+Furthermore, we were impressed that he had taken the initiative to ensure he purchased the battery specified for his vehicle.
+It is vitally important that only Absorbed Glass Mat (AGM) batteries are used for this particular type of vehicle.

 The most familiar term to describe Stop-Start-Batteries vehicle systems is mild or micro-hybrid cars.
 They have been designed to operate with superior fuel efficiency in mind, reducing emissions by approximately 5 to 10% to induce a cleaner environment.